ifti27/Ammusement-Park/README.md

 Merry-Go-Round: Rotating platform with vertical oscillating movement for the horses.

 Physics-Based Control: Rides will feature realistic start-up (acceleration) and stop (deceleration) sequences.
+In addition, the camera movement will also follow simple physics-based control, allowing smooth up, down, left, and right viewing.
+The camera moves gradually with acceleration and slowing effects, making navigation feel natural and comfortable while exploring the park.

 Environment & Scenery